How to Lower Your Heart Rate While Running and Build Aerobic Base

 Many runners try to improve by adding speed or making every run slightly harder.
 In reality, this only increases fatigue and keeps heart rate high.
 Replacing one hard session with an additional easy run usually leads to better aerobic development and a lower heart rate at the same pace.

 Easy runs require less recovery, so they can be done more often.
-Over time, this higher frequency builds the aerobic base that allows your pace to improve while your heart rate stays under control.
+Over time, that frequency is what allows your pace to improve while your heart rate stays under control.

 Related: How Many Days a Week Should You Run?

-Running at a low heart rate is the foundation every runner needs.
-This is where endurance is built: the heart pumps more blood with each beat, capillaries and mitochondria increase, fat becomes a reliable fuel source, and the musculoskeletal system adapts to impact.
+Running at a low heart rate is what every runner builds on.
+This is where endurance comes from: the heart pumps more blood with each beat, capillaries and mitochondria increase, fat becomes a reliable fuel source, and the musculoskeletal system adapts to impact.

 Running at a high heart rate all the time works against these adaptations.
 Frequent high-intensity sessions deplete the body's internal resources, slow recovery, and eventually have a negative effect on progress and health.